 Can I Sleep with the Diva Cup?

 Can I Exercise While Wearing My Cup?

 Hell ya!
-The cup will take you from your yoga class and a Bootcamp session to a run in the park and a swim.
+The cup will take you from your yoga class and a boot camp session to a run and swim in the park.
 If inserted correctly, it’s wholly leak-proof and comfortable.

-These are some of the questions that have repeatedly come up in the conversations I’ve had with different people around the Diva Cup.
-So I’ve combined them with my own personal experience to write this post.
+These are some of the questions that have repeatedly come up in conversations with different people around the Diva Cup.
+So, I’ve combined them with my own personal experience to write this post.
 I hope you find it helpful and informative.

 If you have any unanswered questions, let me know below.
 And if you’ve used the cup before, make sure you share your experiences with us and others.